aryankaushik11/ClimateForecastingOptuna/README.md

 The software solution will be developed using the following technologies and frameworks:

 - **Python**: Used for data preprocessing and building the deep learning model.
-- **Flask**: A web framework used to encapsulate the model and provide dynamic functionality to users.
 - **ConvLSTM**: A deep learning method used to capture spatio-temporal patterns and learn long-term dependencies.

 ## Use Cases